keymobdev/keymob/README.md

-# keymob is an easy-to-use offline advertising management library.<br/>
+# keymob is an easy-to-use offline advertising management library
 Keymob is used to  manage  ad advertising platforms of mobile applications, including ad impressions which platforms, the proportion of each platform, and other priorities.<br/>
 Support admob, chartboost, inmobi.mmedia, amazon, iad by default,other common advertising platform will been  supported based on  feedback.<br/>
 Support rich forms of advertising, including the current popular advertising banner with variety of sizes, rectange ads, Interstitial ads, video ads, more-app ad.<br/>